 Steve Larson is a trial lawyer who handles both hourly and contingent fee cases.
-He appears in state and federal courts, as well as before arbitration panels, emphasizing all types of complex business litigation.
 Steve has experience in class actions, consumer cases, antitrust litigation, securities litigation, corporate disputes, intellectual property disputes, unfair competition claims, employment matters and disputes involving family wealth.
 Steve has also appeared before the U.S. Supreme Court, the Ninth Circuit Court of Appeals, and the Oregon appellate courts.

 Breach of Contract:

 - Obtained a $750,000 arbitration award for the owner of an Alzheimer's Senior Residential Care Facility in a breach of contract action against the company that managed the facility.
 Christopher Place Senior Communities v.
 Frontier Management, ASP No. 090901-2.

 - Successfully defended Hollywood Entertainment in a multi-million dollar breach of contract arbitration before the American Arbitration Association.
 Arbitrators awarded plaintiff nothing.
 Security Source, Inc. v.
 Hollywood Entertainment Corporation, AAA Case No. 75 Y 181 00126 04 BEAH.

 - Obtained a jury verdict in favor of a distributor for breach of a distributorship agreement.
 Traeger Grills East v.
 Traeger Pellet Grills, MCCC Case No. 1103-04297.

 Insurance Class Actions: